Skip to main content

 In other words, government has no right to tax someone in order to help feed someone else.

 That is a widely shared belief on the Religious Right.
-Speakers at Religious Right conferences like Reed’s June event, and Republican Members of Congress, can be heard justifying cuts in food stamps with an appeal to the Bible passage that David Barton quoted on TBN.
+Speakers at Religious Right conferences like Reed’s June event, and Republican Members of Congress(link is external), can be heard justifying cuts in food stamps with an appeal to the Bible passage that David Barton quoted on TBN.
 That verse, depending on your translation, says something like “he who will not work shall not eat.”

 Poor people turning to the government, Beisner writes in his anti-social-justice booklet, results in “the stultifying effects of wealth redistribution by the coercive power of the state.”
 Even worse, he says, “it blinds [poor people] to their deepest need: the grace of God offered in the gospel of Jesus Christ.”